taylordotfish/vital/README.md

-(You can also try building the standalone version with `make standalone`, although it might not play well with JACK yet, and you can try building the VST3 version with `make vst3`, which installs to ~/.vst3, but I get crashes when opening the UI with the VST3 version.)
+(You can also try building the standalone version with `make standalone`, although it might not play well with JACK yet, and you can try building the VST3 version with `make vst3`, which installs to ~/.vst3, but I get crashes when opening the UI with the VST3 version—please let me know if you *don’t* experience crashes with the VST3 version, as it may be an architecture- or host-specific issue.)

 Changes from upstream
 ---------------------